nguyenq9/EpistimisLLC/README.md

 # EpistimisLLC

+# How to run
-# To Launch the site, navigate into the EpistimissLLC folder.
+To Launch the site, navigate to the EpistimissLLC folder.\
 Then use the following commands:\
 npm install\
 npm start